haozturk/cayman/index.md

 # Outputs

 The collected measurements are reported to the user in various ways: First, an output log is printed to stdout.
 An example output can be seen via this [link](https://indico.cern.ch/event/839941/#preview:3119598).
 Secondly, all measurements are written to a json file.
 There is a python script which plots the measurements using this json file.
-Example plots could be seen via these links: [link1](https://indico.cern.ch/event/835550/contributions/3502557/attachments/1882410/3102033/parallel_complevel.pdf), [link2](https://indico.cern.ch/event/835550/#preview:3123253), [link3](https://indico.cern.ch/event/835550/#preview:3123257)
+Here are some example plots:

 #### Memory Monitoring at Initialize Step

 ![Memory](mem.png)

-* * *

 #### CPU & Wall Time Summary